lukeraymonddowning/poser/README.md

 }
 ```

-For HasOne relationships, like our User's Address, we can do very much the same:
+For HasOne relationships, like our `User`'s Address, we can do very much the same:

 ```
 /** @test */